YOUR FEEDBACK MATTERS: Click here to take a short community survey.

-Across our region, drought has threatened local farms and ranches and the stability of our food supply.
+Across the South Platte River in Adams, Morgan and Weld counties, drought threatens local farms and ranches and the stability of Colorado’s food supply.

 Without new action, the fields that feed us today could be gone tomorrow.
 One cause is warm and dry winters like we are experiencing this year.
 Another is cities in the Denver metro area aggressively buying senior water rights for their use and drying up valuable, productive farmland in our backyard.

-Central Colorado Water Conservancy District’s mission is to secure and store water to keep this precious resource within the South Platte River basin in Adams, Weld and Morgan counties and available to farms and ranches in our region.
+Central Colorado Water Conservancy District’s mission is to secure and store water to keep this precious resource within the South Platte River basin in Adams, Weld and Morgan counties.
+Central is working to help ensure that water resources do not leaver this region in the future.

 Water challenges in Adams, Morgan and Weld counties: